-SpiderOak provides online backup, synchronization, sharing, and storage.
-The first two GB of online storage is free; paying customers get more.
+SpiderOak One provides online backup, synchronization, sharing, and storage.
 It’s my choice for backup.

-Sign up (free) and download the SpiderOak client for Windows, Mac, or Linux.
+Download the SpiderOak One client for Windows, Mac, or Linux.
 Install in the usual manner for your platform.
-Not all Linux distributions are officially supported, but SpiderOak works fine on every unsupported distro I’ve tried.

 First launch of the application takes you through a self-explanatory set-up wizard.
 The default settings are fine for getting started, but I like to go to Preferences and tweak things.
 Non-default settings I like are: